One of the most popular artists in the world is about to sit at the center of football’s biggest rivalry.

 It included accessories, as well as 1,899 limited-edition jerseys tied to the club’s founding year.

-Overall, the campaign serves as an extension of Spotify’s ecosystem, consisting of matchday playlists, podcasts, and an FC Barcelona hub where fans can access content leading into El Clásico.
+The rollout extends Spotify’s ecosystem, consisting of matchday playlists, podcasts, and an FC Barcelona hub where fans can access content leading into El Clásico.

 How Spotify Mixes Football Fandom and Fabric